SpringForward focusing on positive activities to help us all

 If you enjoy gardening but don't have a garden at home, have you thought about getting an allotment?
 There's a long waiting list for allotments in Worthing, but plenty of availability in Adur - you must be an Adur resident to apply for an allotment.
 See:

-An alternative, and a great way to meet other people, is to join a community gardening project once lockdown ends.
+An alternative is to join a community gardening project once lockdown ends, it is also a great way to meet other people!
 Read this blog written by our Sustainability Officer, Chloe Clarke, about:

-If you need to stay at home and don't have a garden, here's some tips from Gardeners' World about how to grow your own veg and salad on your windowsill:
+If you need to stay at home and don't have a garden, here are some tips from Gardeners' World about how to grow your own veg and salad on your windowsill:

 There are many different ways you can volunteer in Adur and Worthing: